Cocoa Beach, Florida: City Manager

 The City Manager is appointed by the City Commission and is responsible for the city's day-to-day operations.
 The city's charter has established a separation of powers and responsibility between the Commission and the Manager; the elected commission establishes policy that the manager and staff carry out.
 The City Manager conducts day-to-day operations through four city departments: Administrative, Public Safety, Utilities, and Recreation.
 Charles Billias was the City Manager from 1998 until October 2012.
 Bob Majka was the City Manager from 2012 until 2015.
 As of 2023, Robin R. Hayes is the current city manager.

 Crime Rate

-In 2016, the crime index for the Cocoa Beach is 14 in 100.
-Where 100 is safest and 0 is most unsafe.
-Cocoa beach is safer than 14% of cities in the United States.
-The crime rate of Cocoa Beach is higher than Florida where chances of becoming a victim is 1 in 264, while in Cocoa Beach it is 1 in 183 people.
-Below is the chart for the crime rate of violent nature in Cocoa beach.
-This is a single year and may not represent the municipality as a whole over a broader period of time.
+In 2016, the crime index for the Cocoa Beach was 14 in 100, where 100 is safest and 0 is most unsafe.
+Cocoa Beach was safer than 14% of cities in the United States.
+The crime rate of Cocoa Beach was higher than Florida where chances of becoming a victim 1 in 264, while in Cocoa Beach it is 1 in 183 people.
+Below is the chart for the crime rate of violent nature in Cocoa Beach.
+This was a single year and may not represent the municipality as a whole over a broader period of time.